bhargavshah/overcompiled/content/post/api-integration-using-swagger-spec/index.md

     `spec.yaml` being the latest spec file.

 This will start the mock server and you will see in the terminal (Or command prompt) the endpoint URL.
 Use this URL in your frontend.

+If the endpoints in your Swagger spec need headers and metadata, you will need to pass them to the requests to successfully get a response, imitating the real API.

 > Prism uses the examples set in the spec file and serves them when you hit a certain endpoint.
 This means that you will get the same response everytime you hit a particular endpoint.
 This is not ideal, but is a good stopgap until the actual APIs are ready.